know-cujojs/know/src/documents/tutorials/modules/authoring-umd-modules.html.md

 This time, all three CommonJS scoped variables (require, exports, module) are injected.
 The environment inside the IIFE mimics CommonJS and probably works for all modules that do not access environment-specific variables, such as node's `__dirname`.

 Note that the factory *does not return the exports* in this variation.
-It is expected that you will decorate the provided `exports` object or assign to `module.exports`.
+It is expected that you will add properties and methods to the provided `exports` object or assign to `module.exports`.

 'Tis the season for wrapping!